CodyKelly-UCD/CSCI-2312/Final/Readme.txt

 *  Description of the program
 *******************************************************

+Before I say anything else - I definitely did the extra credit for this project.
+If you’re testing the program, you’ll have to select Classic mode (option 1), then single player (option 1 again).
+That will take you to the game mode that was asked for in the project requirements.
+All the other modes are just extras I threw in.

+Anyway..

 This is the game of Battleship!
 Available for one or two players are the following game modes: